 SET CHLAUTH(D.CHL) TYPE(ADDRESSMAP) ADDRESS('192.168.7.*') MCAUSER('usr1')

-- You can take a trace of a WebSphere MQ client application to see what information it is passing to the queue manager and receiving in return.
+- You can take a trace of an MQ client application to see what information it is passing to the queue manager and receiving in return.
 If you suspect a problem with an MQI call, whether you think the client application is passing a bad parameter or receiving an invalid response, you can gather an API trace on the client.
-This will show all of the options passed to and returned from every client MQI call, which you can review against the WebSphere MQ documentation:
+This will show all of the options passed to and returned from every client MQI call, which you can review against the MQ documentation:

 Generating a client API trace